 According to tradition, the statue only leaves its home once a year: on the first Saturday after the feast day of the Blessed Virgin of Mount Carmel on 16 July.

-Details about the 2021 programme and procession routes can be found on the Diocesi di Roma website.
+Details about the 2022 programme and procession routes can be found on the city website.

 View on Map

-Festa de’ Noantri: the story of an ancient religious festival in Rome
+Festa de’ Noantri: Rome's ancient religious tradition in Trastevere

 Largo S. Giovanni de Matha, 00153 Roma RM, Italy